 Great Dixter -Behind the Scenes

-On the 6 October 2025 (afternoon), this Behind the Scenes tour provides a special opportunity to enjoy a private viewing of the garden on a day when Great Dixter is normally closed to the public.
+The Behind the Scenes tour provides a special opportunity to enjoy a private viewing of the garden on a day when Great Dixter is normally closed to the public.
 You will gain insight into the making of the Great Dixter borders with one of the garden team plus a view into the propagation work in the nursery.

-Chichester Cathedral Light Experience
+Chichester Cathedral Art Tour

 Petworth Literary Festival